-KPMG International has won two prestigious awards from The Accountant and International Accounting Bulletin
+KPMG International has won two prestigious 2016 The Accountant & International Accounting Bulletin Awards

 KPMG International has won two prestigious 2016 The Accountant & International Accounting Bulletin Awards, presented in London on 6 October.
 KPMG was awarded “Thought Leadership of the Year” for its 2016 Global CEO Outlook and “Communication Campaign of the Year - Global Organisation” for its COP21 communications campaign.

 The KPMG 2016 CEO Outlook captures the views of more than 1,260 chief executives, in 10 countries, providing fresh insights on the state of business today and on the priorities CEOs are focused on as they pursue future growth.